 Use the Import and Analyze page of the Settings dialog box to customize the imports performed from the Direct Import tab of the Import Applications screen.
 To open the Settings dialog box, choose .

-Finger print override – Select this check box if you want AppDNA to consider each re-import of a desktop application to be a separate application.
-However, this has licensing implications because AppDNA licensing restricts the number of applications for which you can view reports.
+Finger print override.
+Select this check box if you want AppDNA to consider each re-import of a desktop application to be a separate application.
 Clear this check box if you want a desktop application to be considered the same application on re-import if its fingerprint has not changed by more than 10%.
 This is the default behavior and means that if you modify a desktop application as part of the remediation process and then re-import it, it is generally considered to be the same application.

-Simultaneous imports (1-3) – This controls the number of imports that take place simultaneously.
+Simultaneous imports (1-20).
+This controls the number of imports that take place simultaneously on the client.
 The optimum value is dependent on your hardware configuration.
-If you increase the value of this setting and then find that imports fail with a "deadlock" error, decrease it.
-The default and generally recommended setting is 3.
+The default setting is 3.

 When AppDNA unpacks .sft and .appv files, it preserves their internal directory structure.
 This can sometimes lead to the maximum number of characters that Windows allows in a file path being exceeded, which will cause the import to fail.
 You can reduce the chance of this happening by setting the shortest possible file path here.

 Validation profile (*.cub).
 To perform ICE validation of MSI files during import, specify the location of the CUB files here.
 CUB files store the ICE validation rules.